epfl-ada/ada-2023-project-remontada/README.md

     ├── learning_attitudes.pdf
     └── logo-epfl.png
 ```
 The folder *code* contains all the files that produce the plots presented on the website.
-The Jupyter notebook **main.ipynb** summarizes all the steps that lead to the analysis.
+The Jupyter notebook **code/main.ipynb** summarizes all the steps that lead to the analysis.

 ## Data Structure
 In order to use the code efficiently, the following structure is recommended: